owneraio/finp2p-ethereum-adapter/README.md

 #### External ethereum network

 To run tests against external network, set `network.rpcUrl` parameter in `jest.config.js` to the desired network url.

+© 2019-2022 XCap Ecosystem Ltd trading as Ownera.
+All rights reserved.

 To run tests against external adapter, set `adapter.url` parameter in `jest.config.js` to the desired adapter url.